Menu

 Our curriculum intends to:

-Provide many and varied contexts for talk so that pupils can use and apply an increasing range of vocabulary, but they also receive direct teaching in the skills of speaking and listening to prepare them for learning and developing in all areas of the curriculum, for further education and later life.
+• Provide many and varied contexts for talk so that pupils can use and apply an increasing range of vocabulary, but also deliver direct teaching in the skills of speaking and listening to prepare them for learning and developing in all areas of the curriculum, for further education and later life.

 Top